 Berkshire currently owns an 88.2% (87.4% diluted) voting and economic interest in MidAmerican Energy Holdings Company ("MidAmerican"), an international energy company.
-MidAmerican's domestic regulated energy interests are comprised of two regulated utility companies serving over 3 million retail customers and two interstate natural gas pipeline companies with over 17,000 miles of pipeline in operation and design capacity of about 6.9 billion cubic feet of natural gas per day.
+MidAmerican's domestic regulated energy interests are comprised of two regulated utility companies (MidAmerican Energy Company ("MEC") and PacifiCorp) serving over 3 million retail customers and two interstate natural gas pipeline companies with over 17,000 miles of pipeline in operation and design capacity of about 6.9 billion cubic feet of natural gas per day.
 In the United Kingdom, electricity distribution subsidiaries serve about 3.8 million electricity end users.
 The rates that MidAmerican's utilities, electricity distribution businesses and natural gas pipelines may charge customers for energy and other services are generally subject to regulatory approval.
 Rates are based in large part on the costs of business operations, including a return on capital.
 To the extent these operations are not allowed to include such costs in the approved rates, operating results will be adversely affected.
 In addition, MidAmerican's other businesses include a diversified portfolio of independent power projects and the second-largest residential real estate brokerage firm in the United States.

-First quarter 2008 revenues of MidAmerican Energy Company ("MEC") increased \$127 million (10%) over 2007.
-In 2008, MEC's regulated natural gas revenues increased \$72 million over 2007, primarily due to higher sales volume (increased demand due to colder temperatures) and higher per-unit gas costs which were passed on to customers through rates.
-In addition, MEC's non-regulated energy and other revenues increased \$61 million over 2007 due to higher sales volumes and prices.
-PacifiCorp's revenues in the first quarter of 2008 increased \$69 million (7%) versus 2007, due primarily to higher retail sales volume, higher retail rates and increased wholesale revenues.
-Natural gas pipelines revenues increased \$21 million (7%) in the first quarter of 2008 versus 2007, due primarily to a reduction in customer refund liabilities related to a current rate proceeding.
-U.K. utility revenues in the first quarter of 2008 increased \$33 million (13%) over 2007 principally due to increased distribution revenues.
-Real estate brokerage revenues in the first quarter of 2008 declined \$93 million (28%) from 2007 to \$245 million due to a significant decline in transaction volume, reflecting the continuing weakness in U.S. housing markets.
+In 2008, MEC's revenues for the second quarter and for the first six months increased \$110 million (11%) and \$237 million (11%), respectively, over the comparable 2007 periods.
+In 2008, MEC's regulated natural gas revenues increased \$71 million for the second quarter and \$143 million for the first six months over 2007, primarily due to higher per-unit gas costs which were passed on to customers through rates and higher sales volume (increased demand due to colder temperatures).
+In addition, MEC's non-regulated energy and other revenues increased \$14 million for the second quarter and \$75 million for the first six months versus 2007 primarily attributable to higher average prices.
+PacifiCorp's revenues in the second quarter and first six months of 2008 increased \$26 million (2%) and \$95 million (5%), respectively, over revenues in 2007 due primarily to higher retail sales volume, higher retail rates and increased wholesale revenues.

+In 2008, natural gas pipelines revenues increased \$21 million (9%) in the second quarter and \$42 million (8%) over revenues in the corresponding 2007 periods, due primarily to overall stronger market conditions, the impact of system expansion projects and a reduction in customer refund liabilities related to a current rate proceeding.
+U.K. utility revenues in the second quarter decreased \$19 million (7%) versus 2007 and for first six months of 2008 increased \$14 million (3%) over 2007.
+Regulatory rates that were increased in 2007 to allow for certain cost recoveries were lowered during the second quarter of 2008.
+Otherwise, distribution volume declined as a result of lower average consumption per customer.
+Real estate brokerage revenues in the second quarter and first six months of 2008 declined \$128 million (27%) and \$221 million (27%), respectively, from the prior year periods due to significant declines in transaction volume, reflecting the continuing weakness in U.S. housing markets.